 Does your dog freak out in the crate?
-Pant nonstop, filling the crate and himself with drool, howl or bark for hours on end, or does he try to fight his way free – breaking the crate bars/gate and his teeth/nails in the process?
+Pant nonstop, filling the crate and himself with drool, howl or bark for hours on end, or does he try to fight his way free – breaking the crate bars/gate and his teeth/nails in the process- It’s important to know how to calm dog anxiety.
 No matter what his level of distress, the following protocol can help most dogs learn to accept the crate again:

 Start with the Bottom Half